ba-st/Willow/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ba-st/Willow/badge.svg?branch=master)](https://coveralls.io/github/ba-st/Willow?branch=master)
 [![Javascript Dependency Status](https://david-dm.org/ba-st/Willow.svg)](https://david-dm.org/ba-st/Willow)

-##### Ready-to-use components for interactive web applications + Framework-independent protocol
+##### Ready-to-use components for interactive web applications + framework agnostic integration

 ## Getting started
 ### Before installing
-[Willow](https://github.com/ba-st/Willow) is developed using [Smalltalk](http://stephane.ducasse.free.fr/FreeBooks.html), providing a simple protocol for your web application, no matter the front-end framework you choose.
+[Willow](https://github.com/ba-st/Willow) is developed using [Smalltalk](http://stephane.ducasse.free.fr/FreeBooks.html), providing a simple interface for your web application, no matter the front-end framework you choose.

 The tutorials below assume you are familiar with Smalltalk code, and are using [Pharo](http://pharo.org/) as your development environment.
 Willow is intended to work alongside the [RenoirSt](https://github.com/ba-st/RenoirSt) DSL to define the CSS of your application.
 Some basic knowledge of [Seaside](https://github.com/SeasideSt/Seaside) is also recommended.
 ### Installation